radian-software/straight.el/README.md

 There is now experimental support for caching autoloads in a single file, which should improve performance at startup.
 See the new user option `straight-cache-autoloads`.

-### December 12, 2017

-Due to major updates upstream, the interface for `straight.el`'s `use-package` integration has changed significantly.
-You should now use `:straight` instead of `:ensure` and `:recipe`, and use `straight-use-package-by-default` instead of `use-package-always-ensure`.
-You can recover the old behavior (for now) by customizing the variable `straight-use-package-version`.

-### December 8, 2017

-You can now install `org` and `org-plus-contrib` using `straight.el` just like you could from Org ELPA, with no extra effort required.

-### November 10, 2017

-`straight.el` now has out-of-the-box support for Microsoft Windows.

-### November 6, 2017

-You can now save about 500ms per 100 packages at Emacs init if you customize `straight-check-for-modifications` to `live`, which causes `straight.el` to detect package modifications as they are made instead of using `find(1)` at init time.

-### October 30, 2017

-`straight.el` now has a much more usable "package update" operation because `straight-pull-all` has been separated into `straight-fetch-all` and `straight-merge-all`.

-### October 27, 2017

-`straight.el` now supports texinfo manuals.

-### October 22, 2017

-`straight.el` now supports Emacs 24.5 and Emacs 24.4.

 ## Known issue FAQ